Wright in Racine

 A Wright pilgrimage

-In March, Wisconsin created a Frank Lloyd Wright Heritage Trail , allocating funds for signs that will direct architecture fans from Racine to Madison and from Spring Green to Richland Center, Wright's birthplace.
+Wisconsin has created a Frank Lloyd Wright Heritage Trail, with signs that direct architecture fans from Racine to Madison and from Spring Green to Richland Center, Wright's birthplace.

 On a cross-state architecture pilgrimage, Racine makes a spectacular first stop.

-I joined one of the Landmarks Tours in the Golden Rondelle theater, a gleaming gold pod that H.F.
+I joined one of the Wright tours in the Golden Rondelle theater, a gleaming gold pod that H.F.
 Johnson Jr. commissioned as the company pavilion at the 1964-65 World's Fair.

 From there, guide Emily Brzezinski led us past reflecting ponds to the Administration Building, which we entered through a low carport held up by the dendriform columns that, inside, soar to 31 feet.